WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 🚩 **Note the warning.** For _S.mansoni_, gene IDs are start with Smp and are linked to a six digit number by an underscore, e.g. Smp_349530.
 Seurat is not set up to accept underscores in gene names, so converts them to underscores, e.g. Smp-349530.
 This is important when linking our analysis back to the genome.

-How do these look now?
+How does these look now?

 ```R